 One of the foremost questions is asking about the success rate.
-The success rate, in this case, is that how many couples have come along with a baby in their hand after the treatment.
-The success rate of IVF along with laser assisted hatching increases up to 50 %.
+The success rate, in this case, is how many couples have come along with a baby in their hand after the treatment.
+The success rate of IVF along with laser-assisted hatching increases by up to 50 %.
 A Cochrane review considering a collection of 31 studies have found hatching process has improved the clinical pregnancy rates.
-However, the same lack in the live birth rates.
+However, the same lack of live birth rates.
 Ultimately, the results matter and here the live birth rates.
 The goal for any fertility treatment is taking a baby home, not just getting a positive pregnancy test.
 Embryologist’s experience plays a bigger part in making the process successful.
+(8)

 There are some factors, which can influence the success rate of Laser Assisted Hatching:

 - Experience of the embryologist